-Our Wellbeing Program involves students, parents, school staff and support agencies in developing Individual Education Plans that target specific academic, behavioural and social needs for students.
+Our Wellbeing Program involves students, parents, school staff and support agencies in developing Individual Learning Plans that target specific academic, behavioural and social needs for students.
 Parents are kept informed of student progress and work in collaboration with the school to ensure student learning is maximised.
 Staff members work collaboratively to ensure that the learning journey of each student is smooth, logical and seamless.
 Leadership and teachers work collaboratively to continue to use data to inform of individual needs to maximise potential.

 Kunyung Primary School uses the Compass Platform as the tool to communicate with parents including:

 – distribution of our weekly newsletter